AFROTC-Det-345/llab-spring-23/345 CSQ OI - Spring 23.md

 For contracted cadets placed on a Medical Recheck Status (MRS), you will be excused from participating in PT activities and attempting the PFA; however you will still be required to attend all weekly PT sessions to avoid an unexcused absence.

 ## General Policies
-Outlined below are various Cadet Wing policies to be implemented throughout the Fall 2022 semester.
+Outlined below are various Cadet Wing policies to be implemented throughout the Spring 2023 semester.
 The intention for these policies is to clearly covey expectations for the Cadet Wing as a whole, and to serve as a quick reference for all cadets.

 ### Zero-Tolerance Policy
 Detachment 345 has a zero-tolerance policy on sexual harassment and assault, drug abuse, underage drinking, mal-training, and discrimination of any kind.
 If a cadet would like to report on one of these issues, there are four courses of action one may take: